 - Read some of the previous Issues & Insights posts to get a feel for the voice and style we use.
 The issues surrounding access and privacy are important to everyone in Canada, so articles should appeal to our members, to people across the access and privacy community, and to the general public as well.

-- Every public and private sector organization has access and privacy governance obligations, and many of those organizations and governance professionals in those environments are PACC members.
+- Every public and private sector organization has access and privacy governance obligations.
+Many of those organizations — and governance professionals in those environments — are PACC members.
 Please remember that we prefer to support the people and organizations that support the PACC as members.

 How to Submit a Guest Post